A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Methodology

 \section{Methodology}

 In this study, we propose an NN–based observation operator for weather radar reflectivity and apply it in a 3DVar data assimilation.
-The NN observation operator is trained to map short-range forecasts of temperature ($t$), horizontal wind components ($u$ and $v$), relative humidity ($r$), at four pressure levels (975\,hPa, 925\,hPa, 850\,hPa, and 800\,hPa) and three surface variables, 2\,m temperature ($t2m$), 2\,m relative humidity ($r2m$) and mean sea level pressure ($msl$) from the ALADIN numerical weather prediction model (hereafter 'ALADIN model outputs' refers to the listed fields) to the corresponding observed radar reflectivities.
+The NN observation operator is trained to determine the expected reflectivity summed over the previous hour from short-range forecasts of temperature ($t$), horizontal wind components ($u$ and $v$), relative humidity ($r$), at four pressure levels (975\,hPa, 925\,hPa, 850\,hPa, and 800\,hPa) and three surface variables, 2\,m temperature ($t2m$), 2\,m relative humidity ($r2m$) and mean sea level pressure ($msl$) from the ALADIN numerical weather prediction model (hereafter 'ALADIN model outputs' refers to the listed fields) to the corresponding observed radar reflectivities.
 Once trained, the NN observation operator is used in 3DVar to produce model-equivalent of radar reflectivities and tested for independent cases not included in the training dataset.

 In this section, we first describe the radar and model datasets used to construct and evaluate the NN operator (\cref{{subsec:datasets}}: Dataset description).
 We then summarise the 3DVar formulation and its configuration for the present study (\cref{subsec:3DVar}: 3DVar formulation).
 The architecture and implementation of the NN-based observation operator are detailed in \cref{subsec:NNH}: The NN Observation Operator.
 Finally, the training strategy is presented in \cref{subsec:training}: Training setup.